 |At a glance||In-depth|

 This study is about:

 Strategies for communication about family planning following a positive test for a mutation.

 Why is this study important?

 Balancing health care choices for reducing risk of cancer with plans for a future family is challenging.
 Figuring out how to discuss these issues with partners and family is another added layer and is the focus of this study.
-Previvors are individuals who have an increased risk for cancer due to an inherited mutation or other genetic risk factor, who have not developed cancer.
+Previvors are individuals who have an increased risk for cancer due to an or other genetic risk factor, who have not developed cancer.
 The many risk management decisions they face can be overwhelming.
 Risk-reducing strategies can include removal of breast tissue, ovaries and fallopian tubes; these approaches may affect family planning, particularly for younger previvors.
 These decisions affect not only the woman at risk but also her entire family.
 Little research or guidance exists about discussing family planning decisions when a woman has a positive

 test.
 The purpose of this study by Emily Raushcer, PhD, and Marleah Dean, PhD, was to identify strategies that previvors with a mutation use to convey family planning information while managing cancer risk.

 Previvors’ advice for communication about family planning centered on three common themes.
 They suggest that other previvors:

 - identify their gaps in knowledge and find credible sources of information.